polar-bear-app/polar-bear-app.github.io/docs/developer/4-how-it-works.md

 ### Wrapping it up

-The magic behind Polar Bear is that:
+The magic behind Local Desktop is that:

 - It scaffolds an Arch Linux filesystem inside the app's internal storage.
 - It `proot` into the filesystem, so that you can have the same file system, the same libraries, and the same system calls.
 And with the already Linux Kernel that Android has, you can run Linux applications.